AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/calculate-net-value.md

 for a project in the following areas in Workfront:

 * In Business Case Summary area of the Business Case&nbsp;
-  For more information about the Business Case Summary area, see the "Understanding the Business Case Summary" section in&nbsp;the article [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md) [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+  For more information about the Business Case Summary area, see the "Understanding the Business Case Summary" section in&nbsp;the article [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md) [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

   <!--
   <img src="assets/net-value-and-legacy-net-value-in-business-case-summary-outline-287x463.png" alt="net_value_and_legacy_net_value_in_business_case_summary_outline.png" style="width: 287;height: 463;" data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">